 This course introduces social science perspectives on the theory and practice of labor and community organizing within the urban environment.
-Students analyze case studies that focus on struggles within a local and global context shaped by different kinds of social inequality including class, race, ethnicity, gender, age and
+Students analyze case studies that focus on struggles within a local and global context shaped by different kinds of social inequality including class, race, ethnicity, gender, age and sexual orientation.
+Students will learn about new models of organizing, and organizing as a career.
+The class will go on urban field trips and role-play organizing skills.
 Prerequisite: CSE099, ENA/ENG/ESA099/ENC101, and one Social Science elective from the list on page 174 This is a Writing Intensive course.